-The Title V funding is distributed equally to seven local health departments with each department receiving \$42,659.
+The Title V funding is distributed among six local health departments with each department receiving \$42,659 and two tribes which split \$42,659.
 Each department designs their own program; deciding how to spend the funds and which populations to target.
 Activities include forming youth coalitions, providing materials to schools, attending local fairs, and holding workshops for parents, youth, and clergy.

-Special Projects of Regional and National Significance-Community Based Abstinence Education (SPRANS-CBAE) and Adolescent Family Life Act (AFLA) Grantees There are no SPRANS-CBAE or AFLA grantees in Idaho.
+Special Projects of Regional and National Significance-Community Based Abstinence Education (SPRANS-CBAE)5 and Adolescent Family Life Act (AFLA) Grantees There are no SPRANS-CBAE or AFLA grantees in Idaho.